by Dr. C.H. Weaver M.D. 12/1/2018

 What is R-CHOP Chemotherapy?

-CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisone) is a common treatment used for NHL; when combined with Rituxan it is referred to as R-CHOP and is a standard treatment option for NHL.
+CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisone) is a common treatment used for NHL that combines Rituxan immunotherapy with chemotherapy; it is referred to as R-CHOP and is a standard treatment option for NHL.

 R-CHOP consists of the following drugs: